By Texas Homesteader ~

 How To Make Vanilla Wafer Cookie Batter

 First I used my KitchenAid mixer to cream the softened butter and sugar together.
 Then I added the vanilla extract and the egg, blending again.

 In a separate bowl I mixed the flour and baking powder and salt.
 Then I lightly folded the two mixtures together.

 I folded it all together just until it was blended.
 In mere minutes it was time to make cookies!

-For forming the cookies I used my smallest cookie scoop, I believe it measured about a tablespoon of batter for each cookie.
+For forming these cookies I used my smallest cookie scoop I had, I believe it measured about a tablespoon of batter for each cookie.

 It took me two baking sheets to hold all the cookies, and some cookies had to be placed close enough together on the baking sheet that they spread as they baked & ended up touching each other.

 You want to try to get them about 2” apart from each other because they will spread as they bake.
 In my case, I’ll be using the few baked-together cookies for my taste-tester RancherMan.
 He doesn’t mind at all!